Bunching and Taxing Multidimensional Skills: Introduction

-Our first theoretical result is the derivation of a general optimality condition that takes into account the regions of bunching.
-We start by rewriting our problem in new coordinates, using utility allocations rather than physical allocations, so that the indirect utility function has to be convex.
-The planner's problem then becomes an optimization problem subject to convexity constraints.
-Our first main insight is deriving the optimality condition that requires that the utility and revenue benefits from the entire schedule of taxes second-order stochastically dominate the costs of distortions they induce.
-Without bunching, this tradeoff is made for each worker type and leads the planner to equalize the benefits and costs of taxes pointwise as in a unidimensional problem.
-When there is bunching, the planner instead considers the entire schedule of benefits and costs and, at the optimum, evaluates them using second-order stochastic dominance, making this tradeoff nonlocal.
-We thus show that the logic of the classic ABC formula of \citet{Diamond:1998} and \citet{Saez:2001} applies in our multidimensional setting with the possibility of bunching.
-However, the planner no longer exactly equates the benefits and the costs of the taxes at each worker skill level but instead requires that the entire schedule of the benefits of taxes second order stochastically dominate the entire schedule of distortions.
-In this sense, we derive a general ABC formula for our economy.
-This formula applies both to the regions with and without bunching.
-We then show that when the pointwise optimality condition is violated, workers are bunched.

-When there is no bunching, a classic pointwise optimality condition holds that can be rewritten in terms of a multidimensional ABC taxation formula similar to the unidimensional tax formula in \citet{Diamond:1998} and \citet{Saez:2001}.
+Our first theoretical result is the derivation of two optimality conditions that take into account the regions of bunching.
+First, we show that, at the optimum, the utility and revenue benefits from the entire schedule of taxes second-order stochastically dominate the costs of distortions they induce.
+Without bunching, this tradeoff is made locally and leads the planner to equalize the marginal benefits and costs of taxes as in a unidimensional problem.
+We show that, when there is bunching, the planner no longer equates the benefits and the costs of the taxes at each worker skill level but instead requires that the entire schedule of the benefits of taxes second-order stochastically dominate the entire schedule of distortions, making this tradeoff nonlocal.
+Second, we derive an optimal tax formula for the multidimensional taxation problem that holds with equality.
+We show that the local tradeoffs have to be augmented with an additional term that accounts for global incentive constraints.
+Specifically, the additional term modifies the social welfare weights through a convexity correction.\footnote{When there is no bunching, a classic pointwise optimality condition holds that can be rewritten in terms of a multidimensional ABC taxation formula similar to the unidimensional tax formula in \citet{Diamond:1998} and \citet{Saez:2001}.
 The absence of bunching is equivalent to the indirect utility function being strongly convex and the first-order approach being valid. \citet[p.
-23]{Kleven:2006} derive such a multidimensional ABC formula without bunching in their model. \citet{Lehmann:2021} and \citet{Golosov:2022} adopt a first-order approach to comprehensively analyze a multidimensional ABC formula.
+23]{Kleven:2006} derive such a multidimensional ABC formula without bunching.} Both formulas are new to the literature on optimal taxation.